 After the ban was lifted, when we went to Put & Take, guess what I found?
 This faux Christmas tree, which had a big note on it saying that it was missing quite a lot of parts.

 …and these cheap plastic curtain rod finials.
 One of them was broken, and the curtain rod wasn’t even there.
 I guess someone must have picked it and didn’t want to bother with the broken finials.

-Despite Greg’s efforts to keep me from taking them by pointing out the missing and the broken parts, they both came home with us.
+Despite Greg’s efforts to keep me from taking them by pointing out the missing and broken parts, they both came home with us.
 I am not sure what was worse for him: trying to fit that big tree box in the already-full cargo area of our car, or realizing that neither snow, nor rain, nor cold will ever stop me from finding the coolest things at Put & Take.
 LOL.
 On the bright side, he was pretty happy with my crafting performance, since none of these finds had the chance to see our basement, as they were put to good use straight away 😉

 Ok, now that you’ve seen that post, here is how I used the curtain rod finials.

 Pretty cool, right?
 Okay, now you might be thinking, “how am I supposed to find an unused curtain rod finial to make these trees?”
 Don’t worry!
 As long as you have some crafting wire and some aluminum foil, you are covered.
 So let’s start making some whimsical Christmas trees, shall we?

 Here is a little hint on the feather boas: Dollar Store feather boas are only 4 feet long and they are very thin.
 Therefore I had to use 2 of them.
 But if you are getting your white feather boa from Amazon or from a craft store, then you can get away with only one of them, because they are 6 feet long and much thicker.